Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 Using spa-like paint colors is one of the simplest ways to create a peaceful bathroom.
 By using soothing paint colors on your bathroom walls, you will create a space that you will enjoy using.

 Cool and tranquil colors such as grays and neutrals are excellent choices for a relaxing bathroom.
-Keep it light with or grays, or warm it up with richer hues like a deep taupe.
+Keep it light with blues or greens, or warm it up with richer hues like a deep taupe.
 Whether you choose blue, green, or white, the softer tones will undoubtedly promote calmness and relaxation, both of which are important considerations when choosing the best paint colors for your space.

 In order to truly enjoy a relaxing bath, the highly sensitive person needs to feel comfortable in their environment.
 Part of that includes bringing natural, comforting colors into your home.